 - A history of teeth grinding or clenching

 For children, symptoms can include mouth breathing, bedwetting, trouble concentrating, or behavioral issues.
-Early intervention can significantly impact their development and well-being.
+Early intervention can significantly impact their development and overall well-being.

 Airway-Focused Treatments at Fairlington Dental